chuckha/silks/README.md

 # Silks

-Another way to manage migrations if you have defined some structs that you want stored in a database.
+Another way to manage migrations.

 ## When and how to use this project